febos/SQUARNA/README.md

         Path to a config file, see files "def.conf" and "alt.conf" for the format details.
 In the alignment-based mode, the default config file is c=./ali.conf.
+        def.conf is the default config.
+        alt.conf is recommended for short pseudoknotted RNAs.
+        500.conf is recommended for RNAs longer 500 nts.
+        1000.conf is recommended for RNAs longer 1000 nts. sk.conf is recommended with SHAPE data input.

     a / ali / alignment [DEFAULT: FALSE]